qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_appearance.rst

 * ``spinner/upbutton``
 * ``spinner/downbutton``

-Each of these selectors must be fulfilled by the selected appearance.
-Otherwise one get errors for the missing selector.
-Hopefully you got an idea.
+Each of these selectors must be defined by the selected appearance.
+Otherwise a warning about missing selectors is displayed.

 .. _pages/gui_toolkit/ui_appearance#aliases: